shuos-rst/polonium-bot/README.md

 more coming soon!

 ## using polonium
+make sure you have the packages from requirements.txt installed

 run polonium.py in the command prompt.

 the first time the bot is run, it will prompt you to enter a token (from the discord developer portal) and a prefix char (like ! or . or & -- the character that goes in front of each command).